PrysmianGroup/.github/profile/README.md

 #### Description

-Every project should have at least a one line description of the project to explain the reason for the projects existance.
+Every project should have at least a one line description of the project to explain the reason for the project's existance.

 #### Topics

 Adding topics to a repository is encouraged but not required.
 Topics allows our team to quickly search for related repositories.
 A single repository can be associated with many different topics.

+<a href="https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/classifying-your-repository-with-topics" target="_blank">Topics Documentation</a><br />

-To find all repositories that are tagged with both the "bench" and "measurements" topics you would simply search for:
+Example: To find all repositories that are tagged with both the "bench" and "measurements" topics you would simply search for:

 `org:PrysmianGroup topic:bench topic:measurements`